speced/bikeshed/docs/metadata.md

 1. You can't override the `Use <i> Autolinks` status, because you can't input the `<>` characters.
 I don't intend to fix this, as you shouldn't be specifying this in the first place.
 2. You can't supply custom metadata keys (ones with a `!` prefix).
 If you want to do this, let me know, and I'll work on it.
-3. You can't pass values with spaces in them.
-This is [an issue with the argparse library](http://bugs.python.org/issue22909), and I don't know a way around it.
+3. Passing values with spaces in them is tricky.
+This is [an issue with the argparse library](http://bugs.python.org/issue22909).
+The only way around it is to specify both of the positional arguments (the input and output filenames), then put the offending argument after them.